 Customize Chris’ Video

-Salespeople like Chris can use LinkedIn Cover Stories as a way to introduce themselves to leads.
+Salespeople like Chris can export leads from LinkedIn while using LinkedIn Cover Stories as a way to introduce themselves.
 The animation is eye-catching in your profile and adds an opportunity to share more about your product or service.

 How to upload your LinkedIn Cover Story

 LinkedIn’s Cover Story feature is mobile-only.
 So, to upload your video, visit your profile from the LinkedIn app on your mobile device and click on your profile picture.

 From there, click on Add cover story to record a 30-second video with your phone’s camera or to upload your pre-existing video.

 If you’ve created your video in Vyond or another video editing platform, email or text the video to yourself and save it to your device first.

 However you create your video, be sure to create to export a 9:16 (vertical) aspect ratio to fit LinkedIn’s Cover Story guidelines.
 In Vyond Studio, you can adjust aspect ratio by clicking on the gear icon (next to the preview button in the top-right corner) and choosing 9:16.